- Mission, Vision, & Values

 The next step of the process is to fill out section A and B of the New Merchant Credit Card Processing Application (MID Application).
-You can submit this application through the New Merchant Application website which will also ask you for your choice of POS terminal.

 From the date the New Merchant Credit Card Processing Application is submitted, it will be 4-6 weeks until payments can be taken from customers.
 Below you can see the steps the application has to go through before you can start to take payments.

 If an analog dial-up phone jack will need to be installed, work with Telecom so the jack is in place and operational when the POS terminal arrives.